stccenter/STCenterDocs/docs/source/anaconda-install.rst

-How to InstallAnaconda 3 on Windows 11
+How to Install Anaconda 3 on Windows 11
 =========================================

 1. Go to this `link <https://www.anaconda.com/products/individual>`_.